Buyers Guide to Steam Irons and Steam Generators

 Non-Pressurised Steam Generators

-While still delivering much more steam than a traditional iron, a non-presurised steam generator does release the steam more gently than a pressurised version.
-This does mean that a non-pressurised system tends to be the cheaper of the two.
+While still delivering much more steam than a traditional iron, a non-pressurised steam generator will release the steam more gently than a pressurised version.
+This does mean that a non-pressurised system tends to be the cheaper of the two

 Pressurised Steam Generators